csdenboer/drf-dynamic-serializers/README.rst

 -------------
 DRF Dynamic Serializers is a package that aims to increase the reusability of Django REST Framework's serializer classes.
 Serializers that inherit from `DynamicFieldsSerializer` are dynamic.
 The fields to include and/or exclude can be overriden as well as the `allow_null` and `required` property of fields.
 A common use case is a list and a detail endpoint sharing the same serializer class but with different fields included.

-Furthermore, the package provides a viewset class (`DynamicFieldsModelViewSet`) that extends Django REST Framework's ModelViewSet with the the ability to dynamically select the fields to include or exclude in a response by reading the `fields` and `omit` query parameters of a request.
+Furthermore, the package provides a viewset class (`DynamicFieldsModelViewSet`) that extends Django REST Framework's ModelViewSet with the the ability to dynamically select the fields to include or exclude in a response by reading the `fields` and `exclude` query parameters of a request.

 Documentation
 -------------